magomimmo/modern-cljs/doc/tutorial-10.md

 ## Confidence

-We're now more confident about `exclude-file-names` behavior even if we still know it needs some refactoring (i.e. regex).
-At the moment we're happy with what we have.
-Now should be the time to fly up towards the *external-interfaces* of CLJS compiler.
+We are now more confident about `exclude-file-names` behavior.
+Even if we still know it needs some refactoring (i.e. regex), at the moment we are happy with what we have.
+Now it should be the time to fly up towards the *external-interfaces* of CLJS compiler.
 We have more choices:

-* we can fill bottom-up the entire gap between `exclude-file-names` and `cljsc` script, passing through `compiler-root` and `compile-dir` functions;
+* bottom-up: we can fill the entire gap between `exclude-file-names` and `cljsc` script, passing through `compiler-root` and `compile-dir` functions;
-* or we could just jump up directly on testing `cljsc` script.
+* top-down: we could just jump up directly on testing `cljsc` script.

 When me, [Federico][3] and [Francesco][4] started to think about the CLJS patch, we immediately sow that `cljsc.clj`, which is called by